 Not only does infrared technology make your food more consistent and hence enjoyable, but it also consumes less fuel while still providing high-intensity heat.

 If interested, you can check out our guide for more information on infrared cooking and the best infrared grills.

 Grates are considered the engine of your grill, and low-quality grates will give you a poorly cooked meal.

 Just like burners, they need to be able to last through considerable stress, the repetitive heating and cooling to very high temperatures.
 The nature and thickness of your grates will determine how fast they’ll decay.

 Most cooking grates are built with cast iron, porcelain, or stainless steel, with cast iron being great at retaining heat and creating sear marks, porcelain coated being the easiest to keep clean, and stainless steel being the most naturally non-stick surface.

 A Quality Ignition System

 You’ve got everything ready, and your hungry guests have just arrived, what could be more annoying than a gas grill that won’t start?

-A high-quality ignition system will help you to avoid this kind of embarrassment, and you’ll be able to keep your matches for the candles on your next romantic date.
+The best natural gas grills will have a high-quality ignition system will help you to avoid this kind of embarrassment, and you’ll be able to keep your matches for the candles on your next romantic date.